A Beginner’s Guide to know about Smart Contracts

 Supply chain management involves the flow of goods and products from the initial stage to the final stage.
 Being a major part of many industries, proper functioning of a supply chain is crucial for businesses.
 Supply chain management is not a one person job to do and thus, there are different entities involved in it.
 Smart contracts in the supply chain can record ownership rights while the products are transferred through the supply chain.
 Everyone in the network can track the location of the product at any given time.

 The final product can be checked at each stage throughout the delivery process until it reaches the end customer.
 If an item is lost in the process, smart contracts can be used to detect its location.
 Also, if any stakeholder fails to meet the contract terms, it would be transparent for the whole system to see.
-Smart contracts bring transparency to the overall supply chain system.
+They bring transparency to the overall supply chain system.

 Smart contracts have certain advantages for many industry sectors such as, reducing overhead costs, providing transparency, and saving time.
 While they are more reliable, secure, efficient and trustworthy as compared to paper contracts, care needs to be taken to avoid the risks of code corruption and as businesses move forward and accept digital processes, risk awareness is integral too.